lilDavid/LoopingGameMusic/README.md

 A music player that can play video game music that loops continuously.
 Also supports songs with multiple parts as well as variable mixing.

 ## Using
-Navigate to the top level directory, then:
+Navigate to the top level directory, then `pip`/`pip3`/`python -m pip install .` With the module installed:
 - To simply play a song: `python`/`python3 -m loopaudio path/to/file/or/json`
 - For the GUI: `python`/`python3 -m loopaudio.gui`